When is Lucifer season 5 on Netflix? What’s going to happen?

 — tom ellis (@tomellis17) June 15, 2018

-Showrunners Joe Henderson and Ildy Modrovich stated the #SaveLucifer marketing campaign performed a major half in Netflix’s determination to revive the present.
+Showrunners Joe Henderson and Ildy Modrovich stated the #SaveLucifer marketing campaign performed a big half in Netflix’s choice to revive the present.

-“They really noticed it,” Henderson instructed TV Line.
-“The followers have been heard, and that’s the largest factor that we should always convey.
-They noticed the eagerness of the followers, and apparently quite a few individuals over there identical to the present.”
+“They really noticed it,” Henderson informed TV Line.
+“The followers have been heard, and that’s the largest factor that we must always convey.
+They noticed the eagerness of the followers, and apparently numerous individuals over there identical to the present.”

 Now that it has been revealed that the fifth sequence of Lucifer is the final, there’s ANOTHER fan marketing campaign for the present to proceed.

-Ildy Modrovich has responded to fan efforts to get Lucifer a sixth season, tweeting: “Sorry I’ve been quiet on this challenge.
+Ildy Modrovich has responded to fan efforts to get Lucifer a sixth season, tweeting: “Sorry I’ve been quiet on this situation.
 Fact is, it’s cuz I’m torn.
-A lot of me might do #Lucifer ceaselessly.
+A lot of me might do #Lucifer without end.

 “But I’m also immensely grateful YOU & @netflix gave us the chance to continue our story together.
 And I know S5 is going to be a love letter to our #Lucifans so…”

-Sorry I’ve been quiet on this challenge.
+Sorry I’ve been quiet on this situation.
 Fact is, it’s cuz I’m torn.
-A lot of me might do #Lucifer ceaselessly.
+A lot of me might do #Lucifer without end.
 However I’m additionally immensely grateful YOU & @netflix gave us the possibility to proceed our story collectively.
 And I do know S5 goes to be a love letter to our #Lucifans so… ????❤️???? https://t.co/8SHeLOqYMy

 — Ildy Modrovich (@Ildymojo) June 17, 2019

-Tom Ellis and Lauren German would seemingly reprise their roles as Lucifer Morningstar and Detective Chloe Decker.

-Kevin Alejandro is also again as Detective Dan Espinoza, alongside Lesley-Ann Brandt as Mazikeen, Aimee Garcia as Ella Lopez and Rachael Harris as Dr Linda Martin, amongst others.

-Inbar Lavi is also again as Eve, with Henderson saying: “We cherished working with Inbar.
-As you’ll be able to see within the season, she’s completely unbelievable.
-The query turns into, as we get into our room, how a lot story would we’ve for that character?
+Inbar Lavi may be again as Eve, with Henderson saying: “We cherished working with Inbar.
+As you’ll be able to see within the season, she’s completely improbable.
+The query turns into, as we get into our room, how a lot story would we have now for that character?

 “We set her off on an amazing new starting point for her life, so I think that’s one of the first thing we’ll discuss.
 My hope is, in whatever way, that’s not the last you’ve seen of Eve.”